naemon/naemon.github.io/documentation/usersguide/passivechecks.md

 where...

 <ul>
-<li><i>timestamp</i> is the time in time_t format (seconds since the UNIX epoch) that the service check was perfomed (or submitted).
+<li><i>timestamp</i> is the time in time_t format (seconds since the UNIX epoch) that the service check was performed (or submitted).
 Please note the single space after the right bracket.
 <li><i>host_name</i> is the short name of the host associated with the service in the service definition
 <li><i>svc_description</i> is the description of the service as specified in the service definition
 <li><i>return_code</i> is the return code of the check (0=OK, 1=WARNING, 2=CRITICAL, 3=UNKNOWN)